code16/sharp/docs/building-entity-form.md

 ## Input validation

-Of course you will like to have an input validation on your form.
+Of course you'll want to have an input validation on your form.
 Simply create a [Laravel Form Request class](https://laravel.com/docs/5.4/validation#form-request-validation), and link it in the config:

     // config/sharp.php